Trump Turnberry: Trump ownership

-In September 2019, it was reported that the House Oversight and Reform Committee of the United States Congress was investigating increased military expenditure at Glasgow Prestwick Airport that might constitute a conflict of interest in regard the Trump Turnberry golf course.
-Although stopovers by Air Force flight crews to the airport were still lower than 2007 levels, it was reported September 2019 that the Pentagon had spent nearly $200,000 at Turnberry since Trump took office.
+In September 2019, it was reported that the House Oversight and Reform Committee of the United States Congress was investigating increased military expenditure at Glasgow Prestwick Airport that might constitute a conflict of interest in regard to the Trump Turnberry golf course.
+It was reported in September 2019 that the Pentagon had spent nearly $200,000 at Turnberry since Trump took office, although stays by United States Air Force crews remained consistent compared to previous years with only 6% staying at Turnberry from 2015–2019.
+A report released by Air Mobility Command in response to the investigation found no wrongdoing by its aircrews in acquiring accommodation around the Prestwick Airport.